getgrav/grav-learn/pages/06.advanced/11.forms/docs.md

 ## Create a simple form

-At the moment there’s not yet an easy-to-use interface for the Forms plugin, although that is in the plans.
+Every page in the site can host a form.
+The form is defined in the page YAML frontmatter.
-You need to write your own page frontmatter code to show a form.
+At the moment there isn't an easy-to-use interface for the Forms plugin, although that is in the plans for the future.

-It all starts in a page header:
+Here's an example of a form:

 ```yaml
 title: A page with a form